Kometa-Team/Kometa/docs/config/webhooks.md

 Configuring Webhooks is optional but can allow you to receive notifications when certain events happen.

+Discord and Slack Direct webhooks are supported just use the correct urls.

 A `webhooks` mapping is in the root of the config file.

 Below is a `webhooks` mapping example and the full set of attributes: